Saudi Arabia halts oil exports in Red Sea lane after Houthi attacks

 “Saudi Arabia is temporarily halting all oil shipments through Bab al-Mandeb strait immediately until the situation becomes clearer and the maritime transit through Bab al-Mandeb is safe,” he said.

+Saudi crude exports through Bab al-Mandeb are estimated at around 500,000-700,000 barrels per day (bpd), according to analysts and Reuters data.
+Most Gulf oil exports that transit the Suez Canal and SUMED Pipeline pass through the strait.

-The chairman of Kuwait Oil Tanker Company said the country was studying whether to follow suit.
+The chairman of the Kuwait Oil Tanker Company said the country was studying whether to follow suit.

-The powerful commander of Iran’s Revolutionary Guards Quds force, Qassem Soleimani, criticised the U.S. role in the world’s top oil exporting region.
+The powerful commander of Iran’s Revolutionary Guards Quds force, Qassem Soleimani, criticised the U.S. role in the Red Sea.

 “The Red Sea, which was secure, is no longer secure with the American presence ...
 (U.S. President Donald) Trump should know that we are nation of martyrdom and that we await him,” Soleimani was quoted as saying on Thursday.